awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 rm -f ./amplify/team-provider-info.json
 ```

+6. Configure conig-overrides.js

-6. Initialize your environment
+7. Initialize your environment

 _You need to have the AWS cli and AWS credentials in place before running this_

 ```
 amplify init
 ```
-You will be prompted for a name for your environment and a __Client ID__ and __Client secret__ for each social provider you included in Step 4
+You will be prompted for a name for your environment and a Client ID and Client secret for each social provider you included in Step 4

-7. Publish the app
+8. Publish the app

 This command will create all the backend resources and the hosting bucket plus cloudfront distribution that will host the broker: